ecemac/beer-me/README.md

 # Additional Implementations

 In addition to React.js, I used TypeScript and Redux in this project.
 These are the techs I'm trying to improve and I try to use them whenever possible :) Also I added a functionality for the search results, if you click the "Tell Me More" button, it scrolls up to the random beers card to show the search result in more detail.
-Hope you enjoy it!
+Don't forget to run `npm install` before running and I hope you enjoy it!

 # Getting Started with Create React App